 Core Capabilities

-MintMCP's gateway transforms local STDIO-based MCP servers into production-ready services through:
+MintMCP's gateway transforms local STDIO-based and hosted MCP servers into production-ready services through:

 - One-click deployment: Host STDIO servers on MintMCP instead of managing local installations

-- Automatic OAuth wrapping: Add enterprise authentication to any MCP server without modifying server code
+- OAuth brokering: Add enterprise authentication to STDIO and hosted MCP servers without modifying server code

 This approach eliminates the DevOps overhead that typically delays AI agent deployments.
 Teams can move from evaluation to production in minutes rather than weeks.